 If you get side effects

 Tell your doctor or pharmacist if any of the side effects listed become severe or

 troublesome, or if you notice any side effects not listed in this leaflet.

 Keep this medicine where children cannot reach it.

 What Tykerb looks like

 Tykerb tablets are oval, biconvex, yellow film-coated, and with GS XJG debossed on

-Tykerb contains the active ingredient lapatinib ditosilate monohydrate.
-Each film-coated tablet contains 250 mg of lapatinib.
+Each Tykerb tablet contains the active ingredient lapatinib ditosilate monohydrate,

-cellulose - microcrystalline (E460)
+Microcrystalline cellulose (E460)

-sodium starch glycolate
+Sodium starch glycolate

-magnesium stearate (E572)
+Magnesium stearate (E572) (vegetable origin)

-titanium dioxide (E171)
+Titanium dioxide (E171)

-iron oxide yellow (E172)
+Iron oxide yellow (E172)

-iron oxide red (E172)
+Iron oxide red (E172).

-Tykerb is supplied by:
+Tykerb is supplied in Australia by:

 Novartis Pharmaceuticals Australia Pty Limited